-There are three general types of Chinese leaves or Asian cabbages in the Pekinensis group: the “tall cylindrical,” the “hearted’ or “barrel-shaped,” and the “loose-headed.”
+There are three general types of Chinese cabbages or Asian cabbages in the Pekinensis group: the “tall cylindrical,” the “hearted’ or “barrel-shaped,” and the “loose-headed.”

 The tall cylindrical type has long, upright leaves that form a tapering head.
 These varieties are generally referred to as Michihili, the name of one popular tall cylindrical variety.

-Choose.
-Select Chinese leaves that are compact, firm, crisp and fresh.
+- Select Chinese cabbages that are compact, firm, crisp, and fresh.
 There should be no brown spots on the ribs.
 Avoid greens whose leaves are slightly wilted or exhibit brown spots.

-Prepare: Wash Chinese leaves just before using.
-Remove the desired number of leaves and trim the base of each, wash, drain and use cooked or raw.
+- Remove the desired number of leaves and trim the base of each, wash, drain, and use cooked or raw.

-Serve.
-Chinese leaves can be steamed, boiled, quickly stir fried, or eaten raw.
+- Chinese cabbage can be steamed, boiled, quickly stir-fried, or eaten raw.
 Cooked leaves and stalks add flavor to soups, stews, pasta dishes, and stir-fries.